yclerc/KnowledgeGraph-Terraform-Flask-app/README.md

 Select the KnowledgeGraph-Terraform-Flask-app.
 The ECR URI will be needed later on.

-Log into the ECR service of your AWS account (use your own AWS_ID):
+Back to the shell, log into the ECR service of your AWS account (use your own AWS_ID) with the following command:

     $ aws ecr get-login-password --region eu-west-3 | docker login --username AWS --password-stdin <AWS_ID>.dkr.ecr.eu-west-3.amazonaws.com/KnowledgeGraph-Terraform-Flask-app